Newsome’s late TD catch puts North Carolina past Miami 28-25

 THE TAKEAWAY

 Miami: The Hurricanes were coming off a loss to No. 11 Florida on Aug.
 24, a game that saw them surrender 10 sacks while committing 14 penalties in their first game under Manny Diaz.
-They were better in both areas Saturday.
-And after a slow start that put them in a 17-3 first-quarter hole, the Hurricanes controlled much of the game and pushed back ahead when Jarren Williams found Will Mallory for an 11-yard score with 4:38 left — only to see the Tar Heels respond with a drive that gave Miami its first 0-2 start since 1978.

-UNC: The Tar Heels were coming off a close win against South Carolina in the opener, which provided a jolt of optimism considering they had closed out the kind of close game that they kept giving away a year earlier.
-This is sure to help that confidence even more under Brown, a Hall of Famer who built a top-10 program in his first stint here before coaching at Texas.
-Howell was unflappable in the closing moments, sending North Carolina to its first 2-0 start since 2014.
+They were better in both areas Saturday, committing seven penalties and surrendering four sacks.
+Yet after locking down on the Tar Heels and their run game to stop UNC’s momentum, they couldn’t come up with the stop to avoid their first 0-2 start since 1978.

+“They are competing, they are playing with toughness, they are doing a lot of the things we’re asking them to do,” Diaz said.
+“There is not a guy in that locker room right now, coaches included, that can’t do more and can’t play or coach better than they are right now.”

+UNC: The South Carolina win provided a jolt of confidence.
+And it’s sure to grow now under Brown, a Hall of Famer returning to the sideline after spending the past five seasons in broadcasting.

 UP NEXT